Sebastian-Selva/Sebastian-Selva/README.md

 <p align="center">
-  Hello, my name is Sebastian and I'm a Computer Science student and absolute enthusiest when it comes to code and what it can do.
+  Hello, my name is Sebastian and I'm a Novice Software Developer and absolute enthusiest when it comes to code and what it can make, fix, and learn when coding.
 I enjoy developing video games and exploring and learning about some of the newest technologies such as AI and VR.

   </p>